What Is a Brand Audit? [And When to Conduct One]

 Organizations that want to build a strong brand reputation and online authority.

 Likewise, businesses must build a strong reputation that people will trust.
 This is easier said than done.
 The process of building online authority is arduous.
-There are specific requirements that a company must meet.
+There are specific requirements a company must meet.

 Organizations that want to improve customer satisfaction scores.